Khwarazmian army between 1231 and 1246: 1244 invasion

 In 1244, according to the contemporary historian Muhammad ibn Ibrahim al-Khazraji, al-Salih Ayyub gave the Khwarazmians the entire province of Damascus (except Nablus) as an iqta'.
 At the same time, the Kurdish tribe of the Qaymariyya entered his service.
 These two contingents were to form the core of al-Salih Ayyub's army in the coming wars for Syria and Palestine.

 The Khwarazmians crossed the Euphrates early in the summer of 1244.
 The timing of their movement has been attributed to a thrust into northern Syria by the Mongol noyan Yasa'ur.
 They numbered 10,000 troops, including the Kurdish contingent.
 Dividing into two groups, they advanced into Palestine through the Biqa' and the Ghuta.
 At their approach, the allied forces that had been arrayed against Egypt retreated.
 Al-Salih Isma'il withdrew from Gaza while al-Nasir Da'ud withdrew to Kerak.
 The Franks (Crusaders) were left to face them alone.

 As a result of the moves, the Khwarazmians were relatively unopposed in Palestine, although they mostly avoided major population centres.
 On 11 July 1244, however, they appeared before Jerusalem.
 The city was pillaged, but the garrison was besieged in the Tower of David until 23 August, when it surrendered with an ostensible safeconduct.
 The Christian inhabitants, however, were massacred and all the Christian shrines in the city were destroyed.
 This was the end of Crusader rule in Jerusalem.
 Al-Salih Ayyub took control of the city in August.
 According to Ibn al-Furat, the Khwarazmians were given the area around Jerusalem as an iqta'.

 From Jerusalem, the Khwarazmians marched to Gaza, whence they informed al-Salih Ayyub of their arrival.
 As he forbade them to enter Egypt, they awaited the sultan's army.
-The combined army under Rukn al-Din Baybars al-Salihi roundly defeated the Syro-Frankish forces at the battle of La Forbie on 17 October.
+The combined army under Rukn al-Din Baybars al-Salihi roundly defeated the Syro-Frankish forces at the battle of Forbie on 17 October.
 It was the worst Crusader defeat since the battle of Hattin in 1187.
 The Khwarazmians were the dominant contingent in the victorious army.
 They swept through much of the coastal territory of the kingdom of Jerusalem, but did not attack the fortified places and so did not take permanent control.

-After La Forbie, the Khwarazmians joined the army of the Egyptian vizier Mu'in al-Din ibn al-Shaykh at Gaza.
+After Forbie, the Khwarazmians joined the army of the Egyptian vizier Mu'in al-Din ibn al-Shaykh at Gaza.
 They marched to Baysan before besieging Damascus in 1245.
 While the Egyptian army bombarded the city with mangonels, the Khwarazmians raided the countryside to prevent food from getting to the defenders.
 In September 1245, al-Mansur Ibrahim considered surrendering the city to the Khwarazmians.
 He slipped out of Damascus for a clandestine meeting with the Khwarazmian leader, Berke-Khan.
 Nothing came of it.